 The 18th Annual Bear Creek Watershed Symposium will be held May 16th, 2013 at Kids Unlimited in Medford.
 Check our calendar for more details on the Symposium.
 Due to space constraints, we are limited to 250 student participants.
 Funds are available to assist with transportation expenses, so register early.
 For more information or to register please contact us.

-Kids & Bugs Day
+Kids & Creeks Day

 Food for salmon and trout, aquatic macroinvertebrates (stream bugs) are an integral part of the creek's food web.
 They're also fascinating to watch, fun to catch, and an easy way to engage students in stream ecology.
-Our Kids and Bugs Day brings these critters to life for nearly a hundred students every year.
+Our Kids and Creeks Day brings these critters to life for nearly a hundred students every year.
 With a special emphasis on working with our valley's Latino population, bilingual science educators are on hand to lead exciting activities based on the mayflies, caddisflies, and other charismatic insects living in Bear Creek.
-Kids and Bugs will take place in October 2013.
+Kids and Creeks will take place in October 2014.
 Check the calendar for more details.

 Bear Creek Clean-up